SanderDevisscher/EASIN/README.md

 ##Scripts
 * Update Source
- * Downloads T0 dataset from github
+   * Downloads T0 dataset from github.
+     * !Currently we're unable to download the .zip file from the T0 - dataset using R!
+Therefor the .zip should be downloaded manually into the private folder.
 * subset data
   * Subsets the data from T0 dataset
     * Only Listed species
     * Only records with at least Grid10k cellcode (added in aggregation process, no cellcode means record with incorrect spatial reference)
     * Only records from 01/01/2000 to 31/01/2016
     * Only records with correct validationstatus
     * Certain more common and recognisable species are non-propotionally not treated, under treatment or not treatable.
 Experts selected the following species to have all validation statuses included.
       * Threskiornis aethiopicus (Latham, 1790)
       * Oxyura jamaicensis (Gmelin, 1789)
       * Procyon lotor (Linnaeus, 1758)
       * Cabomba caroliniana A. Gray
       * Tamias sibiricus (Laxmann, 1769)
       * Nasua nasua (Linnaeus, 1766)
       * Eriocheir sinensis H. Milne Edwards, 1853
       * Pseudorasbora parva (Temminck & Schlegel, 1846)
       * Trachemys Agassiz, 1857

-* Dataexploratie
+* Dataexploration

-##Arcgis part I
+<B><U>Arcgis part I</U></B>

-###T0_Toolbox.tbx
+<I>T0_Toolbox.tbx</I>
 Is an ESRI-arcgis toolbox containing the finished models used for post-script analysis.
 The toolbox contains the following models:

 * Stap 1 GRID10k Link
 * Stap 2 GRID10k Merge (2)
 * Stap 3 Dissolve
 * Stap 4 GRID10k EASIN and T0 Link (2)
 * Stap 5 MS_Belgium_Check (2)
-* Extra MS_Belgium_CorrectNames => Changes species names with correct names and Outputs EASIN.dbf & MS_BELGIUM_Joined2
+* Extra MS_Belgium_CorrectNames => Changes species names from the EASIN baselayer with correct names and Outputs EASIN.dbf & MS_BELGIUM_Joined2
 * Extra Project UTM Layers => Projects the UTM1x1 and GRID10k layers to ETRS_1989_LAEA

 Extra's should be run when new layers are provided by EASIN or when in a rare case other projections are needed.

-####Stap 1 GRID10k Link
+<I><U>Stap 1 GRID10k Link</U></I>

 Iterates through the species in the script output (default: GRID10kData_Source_dd_mm_yy_Export_dd_mm_yy.dbf) and links it with the GRID10k layer

 ![Model](Stap1.png)

 Prior to iteration species names had to be simplified (substitute all; .,"" ,() ,..., etc... for _)